+For subsequent models, Apple simply states that the devices are compatible with "high-definition TVs with HDMI."
 It also is worth noting that some have reported video distortion on older HDTVs when attempting to use theses Apple TV models, so it would be wise to confirm that your particular television is fully compatible prior to purchasing the device.

 For the benefit of those who have asked, Apple's official instructions additionally are provided below:

 Step 1: Connecting the cables

 Note: The built-in Wi-Fi connects Apple TV to your wireless network.
 If your network is Ethernet-based, connect Apple TV to your network using an Ethernet cable.

 Connect one end of the power cord to the power port on the back of Apple TV and the other end to a power outlet.

 Important: Don't place anything on top of Apple TV.
 Objects placed on top may interfere with the wireless signal.
 Don’t place Apple TV on other electronic equipment in a media cabinet.

 Step 3: Turn on your TV and select the input

 If you see just a black screen the first time you use Apple TV, make sure the input setting you've selected on your TV matches the input you connected the cables to on your TV or home theater receiver.

 Also see: How do you connect the original Apple TV to a television?
 How do you connect the original Apple TV to a Mac or PC?